mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 }
 ```

 In this example both `Person` and `Animal` have the same `Hello()` method.
-If we wanted to store a list of **both** `Person` and `Animal` structs, we would have to define it as:
+If we wanted to store a list of **both** `Person` and `Animal` `structs`, we would have to define it as:
 ```go
 list := []interface{}{p,a}
 ```
-But this way we loose the type information of the list elements.
+But this way we lose the type information of the list elements.
 This is where interfaces come in.
-Since both `Person` and `Animal` _implement_ a method with the same signature, we can extract that signature into an interface and use it for storing items in a list:
+Since both `Person` and `Animal` _implement_ a method with the same signature, we can extract that signature into an `interface` and use it for storing items in a list:
 ```go
 type interface Hello {
 	Hello() string